 Jimmy is the representative for the 20th Congressional District, representing the Central Coast of California which encompasses all of Monterey and San Benito Counties, and portions of Santa Cruz and Santa Clara Counties.
 He was first elected to serve this region in 2016.

-In Congress, Jimmy serves on the House Committee on Ways and Means, the House Committee on Agriculture, and the House Committee on Budget.
-Jimmy Co-Chairs the Agriculture Research Caucus and the Cut Flowers Caucus, and also serves on the following Caucuses: Bus
+In Congress, Jimmy serves on the House Committee on Ways and Means, the House Committee on Agriculture, and the House Committee on Armed Services.
+Jimmy Co-Chairs the Agriculture Research Caucus and the Cut Flowers Caucus, and also serves on the following

-Caucus, California Aerospace Caucus, Cannabis Caucus, Cybersecurity Caucus, Diabetes Caucus, Explosive Ordnance Disposal (EOD) Caucus, For Country Caucus, Friends of Australia Caucus, Gun Violence Task Force, LGBT Equality Caucus, Military Mental Health Caucus, National Service Congressional Caucus, Navy Marine Corps Caucus, Oceans Caucus, Organic Caucus, Pro-Choice Caucus, Problem Solvers Caucus, Progressive Caucus, Quiet Skies Caucus, and the Travel & Tourism Caucus.
+Caucuses: Agriculture Research Caucus, For County Caucus, Naval Education Caucus, Cut Flowers Caucus, Bus Caucus, California Aerospace Caucus, Cannabis Caucus, Cybersecurity Caucus, Diabetes Caucus, Endangered Species Act Caucus, Explosive Ordinance Disposal Caucus, Friends of Australia Caucus, Gun Violence Caucus, Land-Grant and Public Research Universities Caucus, LGBT Equality Caucus, Medicare for All Caucus, Military Mental Health Caucus, National Service Congressional Caucus, Navy Marine Corps Caucus, New Democrat Coalition, Oceans Caucus, Organic Caucus, Pro-Choice Caucus, Problem Solvers Caucus, Progressive Caucus, Quiet Skies Caucus, Service Organization Caucus, Travel & Tourism Caucus, U.S.-Russia Joint Commission on Prisoners of War and Missing in Action, Wine Caucus, and Work for Warriors Caucus.